craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

 Start the Cluster
 -----------------

 The next step is to start the cluster.
-When starting the cluster, remember to start the nodes first then the arbiter.

 ^^^^^^^^^^^^^^^
 Start the nodes